PlantExpertVQA: A Visual Question Answering Dataset for Benchmarking Vision-Language Models in Plant Science: Background Summary

 In agriculture, existing popular datasets like PlantVillage \cite{mohanty2016using}, PlantDoc \cite{singh2020plantdoc}, and PlantSeg \cite{wolny2020accurate} focus on classification or segmentation tasks.
 While they support disease detection, they do not enable interactive reasoning through question–answer formats.
 Recent systems like AgroGPT \cite{awais2025agrogpt}, LLaVa-PlantDiag \cite{sharma2024llava} incorporate VQA models with the PlantVillage dataset.
 But these resources use generalized large language models for text generation and lack rigorous expert verification.

-To address these gaps, we introduce PlantVillageVQA, a domain-specific visual question answering dataset for plant disease diagnosis.
-Built on 55,448 PlantVillage images, it contains 193,609 question–answer pairs covering nine distinct question categories under three levels of cognitive complexity.
+To address these gaps, we introduce PlantExpertVQA, a domain-specific visual question answering dataset for plant disease diagnosis.
+The dataset is built on a compilation of 45 open-sourced datasets featuring explicit, well-curated hierarchical annotations that underwent extensive preprocessing and standardization.
+It contains 765,186 question–answer pairs grounded over 150,841 images across 38 unique crop species and 89 disease conditions, covering nine distinct question categories under three levels of cognitive complexity.
 Each question was naturally phrased and tailored through expert review.
 Our methodology combines automated template-based QA generation with multistage linguistic re-engineering and iterative botanist review to ensure clinical accuracy and domain relevance.
-We further benchmark the dataset using CLIP \cite{radford2021learning}, LXMERT \cite{tan2019lxmert}, and FLAVA \cite{singh2022flava} to illustrate its utility for advancing multimodal agricultural research.
-To our knowledge PlantVillageVQA is the first mulitmodal dataset created under extensive guidance by domain experts for the sole purpose of model training and evaluation.
+We further benchmark the dataset by evaluating nine open-source vision–language models in a zero-shot setting, and demonstrate the dataset's utility as a training resource through parameter-efficient fine-tuning of a compact multimodal model.
+To our knowledge PlantExpertVQA is the first multimodal dataset created under extensive guidance by domain experts for the sole purpose of model training and evaluation.

-Overall, our primary contributions include: \begin{enumerate} \item \textbf{PlantVillageVQA Dataset}: We introduce a domain-specific VQA dataset consisting of 193,609 expert-verified QA pairs across 55,448 plant images, covering 14 crop species and 38 disease classes. \item \textbf{Question Taxonomy and Scope}: We design a diverse question set spanning nine categories such as basic identification to causal and counterfactual reasoning, enabling multi-level visual understanding. \item \textbf{Two-Stage QA Generation Pipeline}: We implement an automated template-based QA synthesis pipeline.
-This was followed by a linguistically guided re-engineering phase to ensure semantic variety and answer diversity. \item \textbf{Domain Expert Review}: The entire dataset underwent two phases of domain expert validation.
-This ensured clinical accuracy and relevancy to the field.\\ \end{enumerate}
+Overall, our primary contributions include: \begin{enumerate} \item \textbf{Large-scale, expert-verified VQA dataset grounded in a structured Disease Knowledge Base}: We introduce PlantExpertVQA, a multi-source domain-specific VQA dataset consisting of 765,186 expert-verified QA pairs grounded over 150,841 images, covering 38 crop species and 89 disease conditions, sourced from 45 open-access repositories under verified permissive licenses.
+The dataset is built on a structured Disease Knowledge Base, in which every crop–condition pair is encoded as a machine-readable card capturing pathogen taxonomy, transmission pathways, environmental risk factors, severity rubrics, organ-specific visual symptoms, visually similar lookalike conditions with key differentiating features, and management strategies.
+The dataset spans nine question categories organized into three levels of cognitive complexity, ranging from basic identification to causal and counterfactual reasoning.

-These contributions make PlantVillageVQA a useful and reliable dataset for research in plant disease diagnosis using visual question answering.
+\item \textbf{Two-Stage QA Generation Pipeline with Domain Expert Review}: We implement an automated template-based QA synthesis pipeline followed by a linguistically guided re-engineering phase to ensure semantic variety and answer diversity.
+The entire dataset underwent two phases of domain expert validation by experienced botanists, ensuring clinical accuracy and relevancy to the field.